 A club is required under section 20(1) of the VAT Act to issue a valid tax invoice to the recipient in respect of the supply of tickets and sundry items by the club, whether or not the supply is subject to VAT at the standard or zero rate.
-The club is not obliged to issue a valid tax invoice to the recipient if the consideration for the ticket or sundry item does not exceed R50.
-The requirements of a valid tax invoice are prescribed in section 20(4) and (5) of the VAT Act.
-Should a club be of the view that it is impractical to issue a valid tax invoice in relation to the sale of the tickets or sundry items, it may approach SARS for a ruling that $-^{36}$
+The club is not obliged to issue a valid tax invoice to the recipient if the consideration for the ticket or sundry item does not exceed R50.37 The requirements of a valid tax invoice are prescribed in section 20(4) and (5) of the VAT Act.
+Should a club be of the view that it is impractical to issue a valid tax invoice in relation to the sale of the tickets or sundry items, it may approach SARS for a decision that -

-- any of the particulars prescribed by section 20(4) or (5) not be reflected in the tax invoice; - a tax invoice need not be issued; or - the particulars prescribed in section 20(4) or (5) be furnished in any other manner.
+- any of the particulars prescribed by section 20(4) or (5) of the VAT Act not be reflected in the tax invoice; - a tax invoice need not be issued; or - the particulars prescribed in section 20(4) or (5) of the VAT Act be furnished in any other manner.38

 As there is no special value of supply rule which applies to sales of tickets and sundry items, VAT will be levied on the full price of the ticket or sundry item.
-Unless the amount of VAT is indicated separately on the relevant tax invoice issued by the club, the amount of output tax that must be accounted for on the ticket or sundry item must be determined by applying the tax fraction (14/114) to the VAT-inclusive price.
+Unless the amount of VAT is indicated separately on the relevant tax invoice issued by the club, the amount of output tax that must be accounted for on the ticket or sundry item must be determined by applying the tax fraction (15 / 115) to the VAT-inclusive price.